reachme1212/final_project/README.md

 **Results:**

-Our model predicts countywise unemployement total using the features in our dataset , model predicts with 96% accuracy , we decided to host our webpage in heroku cloud application, please click on the link below to see that in action.
+Our model predicts countywise unemployement total using the features in our dataset , model predicts with 93 to 95% accuracy (we have 2 sets of X), we decided to host our webpage in heroku cloud application, please click on the link below to see that in action.

 [heroku_link]()